Best Composting Toilets for Tiny Homes (2025 Guide)

 Traditional Low-Flow Toilets

 If you have full plumbing, a low-flow residential toilet can work in a tiny home.
-They’re reliable and familiar, but limit your placement options and water independence.
+They're reliable and familiar, but limit your placement options and water independence.
+These work best in tiny homes with comprehensive water systems and permanent connections to utilities.
+For climate control in these setups, consider efficient air conditioning options that work with your bathroom ventilation.

 Nature’s Head Self-Contained Composting Toilet — Proven Off-Grid Favorite